Bariatric and Weight Loss Surgery in Rhode Island

 Christina - A Transformation Beyond Just Physical Health

-Christina Pimental Puckett, before and after bariatric surgery
+Christina Pimentel Puckett, before and after bariatric surgery

-Christina Pimental Puckett, before and after bariatric weight loss surgery.
+Christina Pimentel Puckett, before and after bariatric weight loss surgery.

 When Christina Pimentel Puckett runs around the playground with her children, she is not simply being a good mom.
 She is doing something that seemed almost impossible to her a few years ago.
 Through the Center for Bariatric Surgery, Christina flew down on a path that not only reshaped her body but also revitalized her health, spirit, and daily experiences.
 Her story exemplifies the butterfly effect of bariatric surgery—a single decision that set off a cascade of positive changes across multiple facets of her life.